OctopusDeploy/blog/blog/2020-01/operations-runbooks/index.md

 ---

 We recently shipped Operations Runbooks for [Octopus Cloud](https://octopus.com/cloud) and [self-hosted](https://octopus.com/downloads) customers running Octopus 2019.11.0 or newer.
-Runbooks are the Ops in DevOps and automate routine maintenance and emergency operations tasks, such as:
+Runbooks are the Ops in DevOps and automate routine maintenance and emergency operations (incident response) tasks, such as:

 - Infrastructure provisioning
 - Database management